Affinage

 Synthesis pass · forward-looking unresolved questions

-• Clinical translation data not captured in the mechanistic timeline
+• Named myeloid counter-receptor gene not identified in the timeline

 Mechanism profile